THE LOWER 48 vs. ALASKA (BEAUTY EDITION)

 Veneers, chin impact, upper bletheroplasty,… and a sprinlkle of something else I’m sure

-One could see the changes in Bristol’s face all the way from Russia.
-Alaska’s first daughter (named after Bristol Bay where her dad fished out of) is what I call “lower48-erized”: plastic surgery seized her pscyhe as most women in the contigenous states are a victim of sich warped beauty culture down here.
-I mean, there is jsut no way would get these surgeries and other modifications in Alaska if she was still living full time up there.
-Alaska’s is alike a fermament against the harsh realities of the Kardashian culture down south: natural is cute when you are preteen but after that, an inadvertant quest to change your looks at the behest of a multi-billion dollar beauty culture takes hold in the minds of girls. but heck, now wmoen dont even have to leave ALaska tro be tainted by this beautification culture — it’s on their iPhones (thanks to social media).
+One could see the changes in the naturally-beautiful face of Bristol all the way from Russia.
+Alaska’s first daughter (named after Bristol Bay where her dad fished out of) is what I call “lower48-erized”: plastic surgery seized her psyche as most women in the contigenous states are a victim of such warped beauty culture down here.
+I think she settled in Arizona years ago and that’s things started to…shift around.
+I mean, there is just no way she would get all these surgeries and other modifications in Alaska if she was still living full time up there.
+Alaska is like a fermament against the harsh realities of the Kardashian culture down south: natural is cute when you are preteen but, after that, an inadvertent quest to change your looks at the behest of a multi-billion dollar beauty culture takes hold in the minds of girls.
+But heck, now women don’t even have to leave Alaska to be tainted by this beautification culture — it’s on their iPhones (thanks to social media).

 WHERE DO I STAND?

-I think I have a unique perspective on Alaska as I spent almost half the year up there ever since I was born, and then in the Lower48 during the school season.
-It was always refreshing for me to go up to AK every year, not because I needed the validation of feeling more beautiful up there but because I already knew I was—I was returning to the state of my origins and baseline beauty.
-Upon reminescing, I was spared alot more comparision than I thought I had already endured in my young tender teenhood and I’m glad Alaska could act as a buffer.
+I was spared a lot more comparision than I thought I had already endured in my young tender teenhood and I’m glad Alaska could act as a buffer.
 For example, I was always more demure compared to my fishing girl peers and I lived between two highly contrasting sentiments (or adages have you): “where the men are men and so are the women” (Alaska) and “where she’s not ugly she’s just broke” (Lower48).
 Both of these sayings irk me: they are short fringe commentaries on two different areas of America that stereotypes us woman.
 On one hand you got the rugged woman liberated from the chains of feminine beauty standards and on the other you have this competitive woman forever climbing the ladder of beauty with her deep pockets.
-I side more with my Alaskan side but I think there is a healthy pride to how a woman upkeeps herself — the question is, how much is too much?
-That is a personal journey for most women.
-But the Overton Window for plastic surgery normalization has almost passed and now it is no longer a unique thing that a woman does to herself— no, it’s commonplace.
-Plastic, fillers, Botox, you name it.
-So, since that Overton Window has passed in the Lower48, if you want to be be reminded what natural women still look like then come up to Alaska and you might be empowered to have stayed….exactly as you were before the culture pursuaded you into facial alterations.
+I side more with my Alaskan culture but I think there is a healthy pride to how a woman upkeeps herself — the question is, how much is too much? and that is a personal journey for most women.
+But the Overton Window for plastic surgery normalization has almost passed and now it is no longer a unique thing that a woman does this to herself — it’s commonplace.

 $4.03 earned in one year after 38 stories published: Why I’m cancelling my Medium Membership